POEC 6329: Ethics, Culture, and Public Policy

 You will have two take-home examinations, one paper proposal, and one paper.
 The proposal is not graded but it is important.
 When the time comes, the proposal should be sent to me by email.
 I will pick a few to discuss in class.
 The paper should ideally be based on the proposal, but if you decide to change your mind you can.
 The main reason for doing the proposal is that it helps you form an idea of what topics really are workable, and lets me tell you what sources might be useable.

-For details of the paper assignment, including guidelines for avoiding plagiarism, click here.
+For details of the paper assignment, including guidelines for avoiding plagiarism, If in doubt, talk to me.

 I will try to make recordings of the class discussions and post them here so they can be downloaded.
 The format is mp3.
 The recordings will be in Box.com.
 You should be able to sign in using your UTD ID after I send you a link.
 I will label them by date.
 The same page has links to the recordings from Fall 2013 and 2016.
 I don’t guarantee to provide them, and they are not nearly as good as attending.